 - People from culturally and linguistically diverse (CALD) communities;

-- People with mental health and/or substance misuse problems;
+- People with mental health needs;

-- Criminalised women;
+- Criminalised people;

-- And women from socio-economically disadvantaged backgrounds.
+- And people from socio-economically disadvantaged backgrounds.

 Intersectionality considers an individual’s unique experience through the intersect of various dimensions, such as their lived experience or identity.
 Someone recovering from the impacts of the trauma associated with family or domestic violence, living with a disability, or a mother, for example, faces discrimination or oppression that is unique.
-This means that their response needs are also unique.
+This means that their needs are also unique.

 Read Juno’s Submission to the Homelessness Inquiry here